QuentinRa/blog.quentinra.dev/tools/jetbrains/idea/run.md

 ![conf1](run/conf1.png)

-then you can set your jdk, your program argument and even set VM options.
+then you can set your JDK, your program argument and even set VM options.

 ![conf2](run/conf2.png)